-- Yerba Buena/Moscone Station (YBM): Construction of the roof of the western portion of the station box continued.
+- Yerba Buena/Moscone Station (YBM): Demobilization of the slurry wall operation was • completed and preparations were made for the excavation of the headhouse area.
+Construction of the roof of the western portion of the station box continued.
 The first portion of the structural roof was poured in early March, and utilities were placed above the deck in preparation for backfilling the area, which is scheduled for early April.
 The second section of the roof deck was excavated, formed, and poured in late March, and waterproofing was installed.
 After placement of the concrete on March 20, it was discovered that substantial amounts of reinforcing steel were not in place, despite the fact that the Quality Control (QC) and Quality Assurance (QA) forms for the pour were completed and signed off indicating that all work was in conformance with the contract.
-A repair to provide the structural support that would have been provided by the missing steel has been implanted with relatively little impact to the construction schedule.
-SFMTA conducted an evaluation of how the Quality Program failed to prevent the installation of non-conforming work.
-The results are reported in the Quality Assurance and Quality Control section of this report.
-The southernmost section of the western roof deck was placed in early April.
-Work to install utilities above this final section of the western roof deck will extend into early May, followed by construction of the street above in preparation to shift traffic and begin construction of the eastern section of the roof.
-At the headhouse, the roof slab that will support Clementina Street was completed and utilities were installed above the deck.
-While excavating for the remainder of the headhouse, the contractor encountered building foundations and multiple underground storage tanks.
-This discovery delayed the completion of excavation of the headhouse to the first strut level until early May. - Surface, Track, and Systems (STS): Muni Traction Power duct bank (MRY), AWSS, and sewer work continued.
-AT&T utility work was completed in April.
+A significant repair will be required to provide the structural support that would have been provided by the missing steel.
+The designer, contractor and SFMTA are developing a plan for the required repairs.
+SFMTA is conducting an evaluation of how the Quality Program failed to prevent the installation of non-conforming work.
+Utilities will be installed above this section of the deck in April.
+The last section of the western roof deck was scheduled to be poured at the end of March, with waterproofing, utility placements, and backfilling to follow.
+This pour will likely be delayed in order to affect the necessary repairs to the second pour.
+At the headhouse, preparations were made to pour the roof slab starting at the Clementina end of the structure.
+The initial pour for the roof slab is scheduled to occur in early April. - Surface, Track, and Systems (STS): Installation of the drilled piles supporting the station platforms was completed.
+Muni Traction Power duct bank (MRY), AWSS, AT&T, and sewer work continued.
 The contractor submitted a plan for starting the construction of the 4th and King improvements in May 2015.
-The submittal was incomplete, and the proposed work was disapproved.
-The contractor is now proposing to begin the construction at 4th and King over the July 4 weekend.
-The contractor has stated that it can complete the necessary construction without the need to close the I-280 off ramp to King Street.
+Complete information on planned work requiring a closure of the intersection must be received 90 days in advance of the planned closure.
+The submittal was incomplete and the proposed work was disapproved.
 In the opinion of the PMOC, TPC has yet to demonstrate that it has the necessary planning and coordination capabilities to effectively plan and execute the complex work to tie the CSP into the existing T-line while maintaining traffic and transit operations.